sumicet/Playwright-Web3-Provider/readme.md

 });
 ```

-Warning: The `provider.js` file will contain your secret recovery phrase so
+Warning: The `provider.js` file will contain your secret recovery phrase.
-watch where you post this code.